blend-os/website/docs/reference/configs/files/system.yaml.md

     !!! warning "This option must be set."

-    Sets the track (a mini system.yaml), which must be a YAML file in the folder of the `impl` URL.
+    Sets the track (a mini `system.yaml`), which must be a YAML file in the folder of the `impl` URL.

     Available options are determined by the `impl` URL.

+    If you are creating a custom track that does not inherit anything, set this value to `custom`.

     ??? example
         If I have a track folder/repo with the following files: